 Sometimes these symptoms can reduce the quality of life to such a great extent that those affected build their daily routines around the condition.
 They avoid drinking or plan their errands around easy access to toilet facilities.
-When symptoms are interfering with daily routine, it is highly recommended that patients consult a physician for an effective therapy.
+When symptoms are interfering with daily routine, it is highly recommended that patients consult a physician for effective therapy.
 If BPH is not treated, it holds considerable risks.
-Without treatment it can lead to complications such as severe urinary tract infections, urinary retention or even kidney failure.
+Without treatment, it can lead to complications such as severe urinary tract infections, urinary retention, or even kidney failure.

 Drug therapy is often used to provide relief from symptoms and to help reduce the enlargement of the prostate gland.
 These are especially helpful where the symptoms are mild, or early in the course of BPH.
 It is also the first line of treatment for men.
 There may be side effects and the drugs must be taken regularly for the rest of one’s life.
 Additionally, the drugs may lose their effectiveness over time.

 The use of surgical intervention is recommended to relieve or eliminate symptoms and when symptoms are severe or other options haven’t worked.
 Procedures include: